 Passing a stopped school bus; injury to another person; penalty.
 Provides that any person who unlawfully passes a stopped school bus while driving a motor vehicle and causes serious bodily injury to another person is guilty of a Class 5 felony.
-01/09/18 Senate: Referred to Committee for Courts of Justice City Position: Support SB 391 Housing; installation and maintenance of smoke and carbon monoxide alarms in rental property.
-Patron: Barker Summary as introduced:
+01/31/18 Senate: Passed by indefinitely in Finance (16-Y 0-N) Notes: City Position: Support SB 391 Housing; installation and maintenance of smoke and carbon monoxide alarms in rental property.
+Patrons: Barker, DeSteph and Ebbin Summary as passed Senate: